Traffic is the lifeblood of the web.

 Press releases are a good way to get many links at once and potentially get the attention of main stream media in the process.

 There are several paid PR services and a free solution I have heard mentioned a few times is called PRLOG.

 57. JV Partners

 If you have a product an awesome way to promote it is by finding other people in your niche and partnering with them to promote it.

 JV stands for Joint Venture, and a JV works when both parties involved promote each others product.

 58. Keyword Research

-By using the Google Keyword tool you will be able to find keywords that are relevant to you with a low level of competition.
+By using the free Google Keyword Planner Tool you will be able to find keywords that are relevant to you with a low level of competition.

 Traffic Travis is free SEO software that can show you exactly how many back links your competitors have so that you know how many you will need to build in order to outrank them.

 PPC Advertising is a good want to go if you have a sales funnel.